jwmrf/cover-image-crawler/README.md

-Get the url of main image of page's.
+Get the url of main image of page's using scraping in each img tag on the site and return the laggest image found.

 ## Installation